-RESONANCE’S PREVIOUSLY UNRELEASED BILL EVANS LIVE AT RONNIE SCOTT’S TO BE RELEASED AS TWO-LP RECORD STORE DAY EXCLUSIVE ON BLACK FRIDAY, NOV.
-27; CD AND DIGITAL EDITIONS ARRIVE DEC.
-4
+RESONANCE’S PREVIOUSLY UNRELEASED BILL EVANS LIVE AT RONNIE SCOTT’S RELEASED AS TWO-LP RECORD STORE DAY EXCLUSIVE ON BLACK FRIDAY, 2020 (SOLD OUT); CD AND DIGITAL EDITIONS ARE AVAILABLE.

 Stunning 20-Track Set is Third Resonance Collection of Unissued Material Featuring Pianist Evans’ Short-Lived, Brilliant 1968 Trio With Bassist Eddie Gomez and Drummer Jack DeJohnette

 Deluxe Package Includes An Overview Essay by Veteran Critic Brian Priestley, New Interviews with Gomez, DeJohnette, Pianist Chick Corea, and Evans’ Good Friend Chevy Chase, and a One-of-a-Kind Album Cover Drawing by Legendary Artist David Stone Martin

 Los Angeles – Resonance Records will proudly release Bill Evans Live at Ronnie Scott’s, the label’s third collection featuring hitherto unheard recordings by the great pianist’s short-lived 1968 trio with bassist Eddie Gomez and drummer Jack DeJohnette, as a two-LP Record Store Day exclusive on Black Friday, Nov.
 27. The album will subsequently see release as a two-CD set and a digital download on Dec.
 4.